 The short answer section is a total of 4 questions that you get 50 minutes to answer.
 This comes down to about 12 minutes per question and the section counts for 20% of your total score toward how to get a 5 on APUSH.
 There are generally multiple parts to answer, and they may refer to pictures, graphs or passages.
 Figuring out how to prepare for AP US History exam starts with understanding the essays.

 You have to answer every part of the question, so if you’re not positive about one or more just start writing a paragraph, beginning with the part you do know.
 From there, you may find that the rest of the answer comes to you and you can add in the rest of the information as you go.

 If you know all of the answers to each part of the question you can answer each section individually.
 This may allow you to write less than with a paragraph and also makes it easier for whoever is grading the test to see that you have a complete understanding of the information you gave.

 Often, all you’re going to need is one short piece of information to answer each of the parts.
 Don’t fill in a bunch of unnecessary information when you can explain it with something short and simple.
 This only takes up more of the time that you have available.

-- You don’t need an essay, so be brief.
 This is a short answer section, which means you do not need to write an essay.
 You can and should be brief because this will give you more time for the next question.